PetoLau/jekyll-now/_posts/2016-11-08-Exploration-data-from-smart-meters-in-R.md

 ![plot of chunk unnamed-chunk-25](/images/unnamed-chunk-25-1.png)

 This is much more interesting plot then the previous one, isn't it?
 We can see 5 different patterns (separated by vertical lines) in behavior of consumers during the week.
 From Monday till Friday is consumption quite similar, but Monday starts with low consumption (because of weekend) so it's different than others.
-Friday has similar pattern, but consumption is much lower than at Thursday.
+Friday has similar pattern, but consumption is little bit lower than at Thursday.
 It is obvious that weekend is absolutely different than workdays.
 Thereto Saturday and Sunday are different too.

 ### Creation of forecast model for different days during the week (similar day approach)

-Ass we have seen in the previous plot (plots), forecast of time series of electricity consumption will be challenging task.
+As we have seen in the previous plot (plots), forecast of time series of electricity consumption will be challenging task.
 We have 2 main seasonalities - daily and weekly.
 So it is necessary to adapt forecast model to this problem.
 One of the ideas to overcome this problem is to use similar day approach - separate forecast models for groups of days.

 Lets prepare data and define all functions to achieve this goal.
 Add corresponding weekdays to date for datasets `DT_48` and `DT_agg`.